5 Benefits of Online Learning for Students

 3. Prepared for the world of work

 Remote working is becoming more and more common.
-In 2019 around 60% of businesses globally used remote work in some capacity, and a survey conducted back in August 2020 found that 84% of UK full-time workers were planning to work remotely in some form for the rest of 2020.
+Over 60% of businesses globally use remote work in some capacity, and 84% of UK full-time workers plan to work remotely in some form.
 Remote working, at least part of the time, is quickly becoming the “new normal”.
 Online learning will prepare you for the virtual workplace by allowing you to familiarise yourself with methods of remote communication and different types of technology and software.

 You’ll develop technical skills and grow in confidence as you use various platforms to effectively communicate and collaborate with others.
 Your digital expertise will expand as you learn to conduct independent research online and express yourself clearly both in writing and using teleconferencing software.

-On an Oxford Scholastica Online course, you’ll discuss ideas with expert tutors and other students.
+In Oxford Scholastica’s Online Summer School, you’ll discuss ideas with expert tutors and other students.
 Outside of small, tutorial-style classes, you will have control over your own learning, encouraging independent time management as well as self-discipline and motivation, all of which will be highly valued by employers.

 4. Flexibility